-While we can celebrate many achievements, it is a challenging time for our national network of services – now 220 organisations running 300 services.
+While we can celebrate many achievements, it is a challenging time for our national network of services – now 180 organisations running just under 300 services.
 Funding cuts, competitive tendering, and austerity have seen specialist domestic abuse services close in recent years.
 However, we continue to campaign and work with government to find realistic solutions in tough times.

 From making coercive and controlling behaviour a criminal offence, to making Relationships and Sex Education a mandatory part of the national curriculum from 2020.
 Here are just some of the things we’ve achieved.